leviome/leviome.github.io/index.md

 ## About
 Hey, guys!
 I am an AI engineer from China, specializing in computer vision & deep learning, with two professional experiences: <br>One is working as a machine learning engineer at [Intel Sports Group](https://www.intel.com/content/www/us/en/sports/sports-overview.html) for two years, producing volumetric sports game shows for global sports fans like [this](https://youtu.be/J7xIBoPr83A), while the other is working as a senior CV engineer at [TAL](http://www.100tal.com/), developing a monocular motion capture and retargeting system. <br>
-I'd like to digest theories and share what I've learned on a technical blog([https://muzhan.blog.csdn.net](https://muzhan.blog.csdn.net)), which has helped me gain over 6,000 subscribers in four years. <br>
+I'd like to digest theories and share what I've learned on a technical blog([https://muzhan.blog.csdn.net](https://muzhan.blog.csdn.net)), which has helped me gain over 6,000 subscribers in four years.
+I enjoy chasing novel and popular algorithms, and have a wide range of interests. some of my blog articles: 《[Swin Transformer全方位解读](https://blog.csdn.net/leviopku/article/details/120826980)》、《[YOLO系列之YOLOv3](https://blog.csdn.net/leviopku/article/details/82660381)》、《[GNN之图注意力网络GAT](https://zhuanlan.zhihu.com/p/112938037)》、《[令人心动的transformer](https://blog.csdn.net/leviopku/article/details/115614056)》、《[生成对抗网络——GAN（一）](https://blog.csdn.net/leviopku/article/details/81292192)》、《[目标检测中的b-box回归损失函数](https://blog.csdn.net/leviopku/article/details/114655338)》<br>
 I am always regarded resourceful and cooperative by my previous partners.
 During my stay at Intel, I filed two WIPO patents as well as a number of cooperative patents. <br>
 It's my great honor to introduce myself to you!
 ## Education